 For those who want he wrote a treatise on his method titled OPEN TIME: The Art of Continuous Music and his 22 Etudes are meant to teach the fundaments of his technique.

 It is possible to listen to an excerpt of Melnyk’s new album, Rivers and Streams, here.

-Needless to say, this is not the first time piano technique is revolutionized.
-In the 1800s, Liszt and Chopin brought considerable innovations: the former understood that piano could imitate several colouristic and timbral effects and encompass symphonic and vocal works; the latter made the fingers alone no longer sufficient, and introduced the use, in his pieces, of the wrist and the arm and favored a fluid and flatter finger position while also placing a great importance in tone-production, pedalling and voicing.
+Needless to say, this is not the first time the piano technique is revolutionized.
+In the 1800s, Liszt and Chopin brought considerable innovations: the former understood that piano could imitate several coloristic and timbral effects and encompass symphonic and vocal works; the latter made the fingers alone no longer sufficient, and introduced the use, in his pieces, of the wrist and the arm and favored a fluid and flatter finger position while also placing a great importance in tone-production, pedaling and voicing.